codecallogic/fingerPrints/README.md

 A real time mini basic digital work station.

-When a user logs in, they are able to configure the the type of synth they would like to use from a list of default synths provided.
+When a user logs in, they are able to configure the type of synth they would like to use from a list of default synths provided.
 With customizable settings the user can generate a unique sound to their liking.
 In the tune room the user will have a piano displayed where they will be able to play music with others logged on in real time.

 <img src="/images/landingpage.png">